jspahrsummers/the-future-of-reactivecocoa/The Future of ReactiveCocoa.md

 ^ .NET and Rx offer these four interfaces, corresponding to pull-driven and push-driven streams.
 Observables are what we would call “signals” in RAC.
 ^
 ^ Erik's talk focused specifically on how they relate to one another.
 Specifically, Enumerable and Observable are “duals.”
+For this reason, I'm going to continue using the .NET terminology while I talk, but these are just names and can always be changed in implementation.

 ---